 A horizontal skills mismatch occurs when someone who studied in one field works in another—and that’s why this type of mismatch is also also known as a field-of-study mismatch.

 In horizontal skills mismatch, employees move laterally from one field of expertise to another.
 These employees have the right level of education but not in the right field of expertise.
-Someone who studied journalism, for example, but works in marketing can be classified as a case of horizontal skills mismatch.

 Employing individuals from a different field of study comes with a risk.
 Informally taught candidates might not have as wide a breadth of skills as someone with formal training in that field.

-2. Vertical Skills Mismatch
+2. Vertical skills mismatch

-A vertical skills mismatch occurs when the level of expertise an individual possesses doesn’t match the level of skills required for a job.
+A vertical mismatch occurs when the level of expertise an individual possesses doesn’t match the level of skills required for a job.

 Someone with a master’s degree working in a job that only requires a bachelor’s degree and someone without any leadership experience hired as a team leader are both examples of vertical skills mismatch.
 Both under- and overqualified individuals can experience disengagement with their jobs, leading to shorter terms with the company and a high employee turnover rate.

-- Failing to identify skills mismatches during the hiring process.
+• Failing to identify skills mismatches during the hiring process

-- Not providing enough information about the requirements and responsibilities of a position to candidates.
+• Not providing enough information about the requirements and responsibilities of a position to candidates

-How can you avoid skills mismatches in your hiring?
+How to avoid skills mismatches when hiring

 There’s not a lot you can do about the existence of skills matches but there’s a lot you can do to ensure they don’t slip into your hiring.
 The key lies in taking a strategic approach to your recruitment pipeline.